CathalShandon/world-cup-jerseys/README.md

     Once a user is logged in, the Login button in the navigation bar will be replaced with the Logout button.
     Users can simply click this button to log out and confirm to sign out.
 This will display the home page with a message to inform that the user has successfully logged out.

+* Cart

+    A cart icon is also located in the top right corner of the page displaying the value of the current contents of the cart, and the number of items that are present in the cart.

+    Clicking the cart icon will take the user to the cart page where they can complete their shopping journey.

 # 3. Testing <a name="testing"></a>